Claim: Rocker Ted Nugent evaded the draft in the 1960s by taking drugs and acting crazy.

 "Correct.
 I did not want to get my ass blown off in Vietnam."

-So, Ted Nugent did have a student deferment for part of the time he was eligible for the draft, but he did also fail a physical examination and receive a medical exemption.
-Without more details about the results of that physical examination, however, we can't ascertain how much it may match or depart from the account Nugent gave to High Times back in 1977.
+So, Ted Nugent did have a student deferment for part of the time he was eligible for the Vietnam-era draft, but he also did fail a physical examination and receive a medical exemption (which, as far as we know, he has neither acknowledged nor explained).
+But in the absence of more specific information about the results of that physical examination and the reasons for his medical exemption, it cannot be ascertained how truthful the account Nugent gave to High Times magazine back in 1977 might be.
+(Ted Nugent's press representative did not respond to a request for additional information about this subject.)